-Following the success of our seminar last year, Jensen Associates will be hosting a second exclusive two-day seminar on 20th and 21st March 2019, at the Crowne Plaza London - King’s Cross Hotel, UK.
+After a three-year enforced break, we are delighted to announce that Jensen Associates will once again be hosting an exclusive two-day seminar on 28th and 29th September 2022, at the Crowne Plaza London - King’s Cross Hotel, UK.

 This seminar will give the participants a unique opportunity to gain in-depth knowledge of how transport of chilled and frozen products is carried out today, and the many ongoing developments in this field.
 Among others, we will be discussing recent changes in temperature and atmosphere control, preparation and packing methods, remote monitoring in-transit and the challenges presented by the ongoing move towards greener, more eco-friendly handling and transportation.
 The full programme can be downloaded via the link below.

-Here is what some of the participants on our last seminar had to say about it:
+Here is what some of the participants on our former seminars had to say about it: